pmoustopoulos/department-api/README.md

 ## Run with an In-Memory H2 Database
 If you want to run the application with an **in-memory H2 database**, use the `h2-database` branch.
 This branch includes the necessary configuration files and dependencies to set up and use H2 as the database for the application.
-To get started, simply switch to the `h2-database branch` and run the application, but all data and related information will be persisted to a file on the local file system.
+The migrations specific to H2 can be found under `db/migration/h2`.
+To get started, simply switch to the `h2-database branch` and run the application.
+Note that all data and related information will be persisted to a file on the local file system.

 ## Prerequisites